okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 ## Refresh an access token

-To refresh your DPoP-bound access token, send a token request with a `grant_type` of `refresh_token` and include the `DPoP` JWT in the header.
+To refresh your DPoP-bound access token, send a token request with a `grant_type` of `refresh_token`.
+Then, include the same `DPoP` header value that you used to obtain the refresh token in the `DPoP` header for this request.
 Be sure to include the `openid` scope when you want to refresh the ID token.
 In the following examples, tokens are truncated for brevity.

 **Example request**